carver/ensauction.py/README.md

 4. the bytes generated by encoding a string using utf-16: `'⁛④Ⅿ\uf191⚏칵诛ဨ键塴'`

 Python 3 doesn't let you ignore a lot of these details.
 That's good, because precision in dealing with the EVM is critical.
-Ether is at stake.

 If you are resistant -- I get it, I've been there.
 It is not intuitive for most people.
 But it's seriously worth it to [learn about